IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcconvert/installation.rst

 1. **Pre-built packages** is recommended for users wanting to use the latest IfcOpenShell builds.
 2. **Conda** is recommended for developers using Anaconda.
 3. **Compiling from source** is recommended for developers actively working with the C++ core.
+4. **Packaged installation** is recommended for those who use a package manager.

 Pre-built packages
 ------------------